The Water Customer of the Future: Digital Transformation in Dubai, UAE

 The Five Strategic Pillars

-Operational Excellence & Resilience
+Operational Excellence & Customer Resilience

 Major long-term investment to enhance stormwater, drainage, and coastal infrastructure resilience, complementing digital water management and supporting Dubai’s broader climate adaptation agenda.

-Expert Briefing: FAQs
+Expert Analysis: FAQs

 How is Dubai’s water transition funded?

-What makes Dubai’s digital water strategy distinctive?
+What makes Dubai’s digital-water strategy distinctive?

 Choose options